Maronato/NGP/README.md

 * Calculates the weighted average of the `neighbors`'s grades within a selected class using the correlation index calculated above.
 * The result is the prediction.

-As you can see, it is pretty simple and the results aren't very good, but is really fast and may be usefull if used in a hybrid system.
+As you can see, it is pretty simple and the results aren't very good, but is really fast and may be useful if used in a hybrid system.

 ### Usage